Best CD Rates of November 2024

 Ally: best for small deposits

 Many banks have minimum opening deposit requirements for CD accounts.
-Thankfully, none of Ally Bank’s CDs requires a minimum balance.
+Thankfully, none of Ally Bank’s CDs require a minimum balance.
 So no matter how small your deposit amount, you can start working towards your savings goals with an Ally Bank CD.

 If you want added flexibility, Ally has an 11-month no-penalty CD, which allows you to withdraw your full balance after six days of account funding without incurring any fees.
 This could be a good option if you’re unsure when you’ll need access to your money.